tiarno/reachtim/content/articles/pdfcheck.md

 # Overview

 When you are generating PDFs, you need a way to test them for integrity--not only must they be valid, but they should behave correctly and display the same even on different platforms.
-This article describes how you can test your PDF files for broken links (both internal and external), and to find any fonts that are not embedded in the PDF.
+This article describes how you can test your PDF files for broken links (both internal and external), and to find fonts that are not embedded in the PDF.

 Some PDF viewers are smart and will create a live hyperlink from a string of text that looks like a URL, even though the text is not coded as a URL in the PDF file.
 The technique described in this article does not address the reader--it only looks at the actual URLs present in the PDF file.